MaterializeInc/materialize/doc/developer/README.md

 * [debugging.md](debugging.md) is a guide to debugging Materialize using rust-gdb / rust-lldb.

-* [demos.md](demos.md) explains the two tiers of demos in this codebase and how to add a new one.

 * Our diagnostics guide is a work in progress.
 The sections we have so far are themselves works in progress.
 Feel free to add to them if you think up of something useful.